How Much to Rewire a House?

 rewiringahousecost5

-This will inform you as to the standard of the existing wiring within the property, the age of the wiring, and any damage to the installation which will need attention (or replacing).
+This will tell you the standard of the existing wiring within your property, the age of the wiring, and any damage to the installation which will need attention (or replacement).

 Installation of Wires

-If the survey has found the wires require replacing, this is the stage in which the electrician will remove the old wires and install the new ones.
+If the electrical survey has found that faulty wires require replacing, this is the stage in which the electrician will remove the old wires and install the new ones.

-This is done in a variety of ways, from chasing out the old cables to pulling them from the spaces they run within.
+An electrical rewire is done in a variety of ways - from chasing out the old cables to pulling them from the spaces they run within.
 The new wires are then fed through the space where the original wires were fitted.

 Component Fitting

-However, If new components are being installed, they may be required to be cut into the walls and ceilings.
+However, it'll take longer if new components are being installed - as they may need space to be cut into the walls and ceilings.

-Once the main house rewiring has been performed, it will be necessary to have the installation tested.
-These tests can be performed by the electrician that performed the installation.
+Once the house rewiring has been performed and the materials installed, it's necessary to have the installation tested.

-If you fail to have the new rewiring tested, when you come to sell the house, you will be required to pay a test electrician to perform the same tests at an additional cost of around £500.
+If you fail to have the new rewiring tested and decide to sell your home in the future, then you will required to pay a test electrician to do the same thing at an additional cost of around £500.

 Signs Your Home Needs a Rewire

-Firstly, your consumer unit trip switches my trip out regularly; you may also hear a crackling or buzzing noise around your electrical components and equipment.
+Firstly: Your consumer unit trip switches might regularly cut out your electricity.
+You might also hear a crackling or buzzing noise around your electrical components or equipment.

-These problems are often down to faults within the system and are a clear sign that something is wrong with your wiring.
-Fuses may also blow and need replacing more often, which is also often caused by faults in the wiring.
+These issues are often caused by faults within the electrical system.
+They're a clear sign that something isn't right with your wiring.
+Fuses may also blow and need replacing more often, which is also often caused by faulty wiring.

 rewiringahousecost3